linode/manager/packages/linode-js-sdk/README.md

 ## Using the SDK and Examples

 The first step in using the SDK is to authenticate your requests, either with an OAuth Token or Personal Access Token (PAT).
-Please [see the Linode API docs](https://developers-linode.netlify.com/api/v4/#access-and-authentication) in order to either get an OAuth Token or PAT so that you can authenticate your requests.
+Please [see the Linode API docs](https://developers.linode.com/api/v4/#access-and-authentication) in order to either get an OAuth Token or PAT so that you can authenticate your requests.

 Once you have your token, authenticating involves adding headers to each request.
 This library is built on top of [the Axios HTTP Client](https://github.com/axios/axios), so most features that are built into Axios are fair game here.
-Here's an example of how to authenticate all of your requests.
+Here's an example of how to authenticate all of your requests:

 ```js
 /** request.js */